SarkarTmz/SarkarTmz/README.md

 # 💫 About Me:
-#### 👋 GREETINGS!<br>🧍‍♂️ My name is Sonam Tamang, i am a React & NextJS developer,<br>📍 I am from Kathmandu Nepal,<br>🌱 I’m currently learning core MERN development,<br>👨‍💻 All of my projects are available at my <a href="https://sonamtmg.vercel.app/">My Porfolio</a>,<br>📝 I regularly write articles related to programming on my blog <a href="https://medium.com/@sarkartmz7">My Blogs</a>,<br>💬 Ask me about web development,<br>📫 How to reach me sarkartmz7@gmail.com,<br>⚡ Fun fact I use my Phone for everything, and it is never far from my side.
+#### 👋 GREETINGS!<br>🧍‍♂️ My name is Sonam Tamang, i am a React & NextJS developer,<br>📍 I am from Kathmandu Nepal,<br>🌱 I’m currently learning core MERN development,<br>👨‍💻 All of my projects are available at <a href="https://sonamtmg.vercel.app/">My Portfolio</a>,<br>📝 I regularly write articles related to programming on my <a href="https://medium.com/@sarkartmz7">My Blog</a>,<br>💬 Ask me about web development,<br>📫 How to reach me sarkartmz7@gmail.com,<br>⚡ Fun fact I use my Phone for everything, and it is never far from my side.

 ## 🌐 Socials: